Sport in Ireland: Gaelic football

 The game is played at underage, minor (under 18), under 21 and adult levels.
 All players are amateur, although players at a high level may receive income from sources such as sponsorship and grants.
 Gaelic footballers play for a local club or parish team, with the best chosen for the inter-county sides.
 County players may be chosen to play in inter-provincial Railway Cup games or for the 'International Rules' team to face Australia.
 The main national competitions are the inter-county All-Ireland Senior Football Championship and National Football League, also known as the NFL.

-A Gaelic football year starts with pre-season competitions and the NFL.
+A Gaelic football year starts with pre-season competitions and the National Football League.
 In early summer, the Championship begins.
 Each of the four provinces has its own tournament, and teams which are knocked out must do well in the 'qualifiers' if they are to gain a spot along with the four Provincial Champions in the All-Ireland quarter-finals.
 The All-Ireland Senior Football final is traditionally held on the third Sunday in September.
-Kerry are football's most successful team, with 37 All-Ireland senior titles.
+Kerry are football's most successful team, with 39 All-Ireland senior titles.
 There are a number of rivalries within the game – an example is that between Dublin and Meath.
 Other notable derbies or rivalries include Cork v Kerry, Mayo v Galway, Kerry v Dublin and Tyrone v Donegal.

 Hurling

 Hurling is a sport native to Ireland for several thousand years, organized by the Gaelic Athletic Association.
 In terms of attendance figures, hurling is second only to Gaelic football.
-Hurling is the fastest field sport in the world.
+Hurling is sometimes described as the "fastest field sport in the world", as the ball is continually played at high speeds.

 The game has similarities to shinty and hockey.
 However the ball (or sliotar) is rarely played along the ground.
 Hurling is played on a large grass pitch.

 Many aspects of the organisation of hurling are similar to football, as both sports are organised by the GAA.
 Amateurism and the club/county/province structure are similar.
 Gaelic football has a larger footprint in terms of top-level competition, but in several counties where both sports are played, hurling sometimes holds precedence, and in certain parts of the country, it is the dominant game (Kilkenny, rural Antrim, Ards peninsula in County Down, and Clare, for example).
 Hurling is well-attended at elite level and the highest-level games fill Croke Park to its capacity of over 82,000.
 The main competitions are the All-Ireland Senior Hurling Championship, the Leinster and Munster provincial championships and the National Hurling League (NHL).

 Hurling and camogie are both included on UNESCO's Representative List of the Intangible Cultural Heritage of Humanity.

 Camogie

-Camogie, played exclusively by women, is similar to hurling although a smaller sliotar is used, there is the option to hand-pass into the goal, and the dress code requires players to wear a skort.
+Camogie, played exclusively by women, is similar to hurling although a smaller sliotar is used, there is the option to hand-pass into the goal.
 The first game of camogie was played in County Meath in 1904.